jmcardon/tsec/docs/src/main/tut/docs/http4s/auth-scookie.md

 final case class AuthenticatedCookie[A, Id](
     id: UUID, //Cookie id
     name: String, //Cookie name, it will be sent to the client with this name
-    content: SignedCookie[A], //Cookie contents.
-This is a newtype over String.
-Coerce using `SignedCookie[A](rawString)`
+    content: SignedCookie[A], //Cookie name, it will be sent to the client with this name
-    messageId: Id,
+    identity: Id,
-    expiry: HttpDate,
+    expiry: Instant,
-    lastTouched: Option[HttpDate],
+    lastTouched: Option[Instant],
     secure: Boolean,
     httpOnly: Boolean = true,
     domain: Option[String] = None,